nokiatech/heif/README.md

 * HEIF Reader JavaScript Implementation

 ##License:
-Please see **LICENSE.txt** file for the terms of use of the contents of this repository.
+Please see **[LICENSE.TXT](https://github.com/nokiatech/heif/blob/master/LICENSE.TXT)** file for the terms of use of the contents of this repository.
 For more information/questions/source code related issues, please contact: <heif@nokia.com>

 ###**Copyright (c) 2015, Nokia Technologies Ltd.**